Comonadic base change for enriched categories: Hopfness of comonadic base change

-functors $U$ and $\Sigma$ forget differential and take a sum of all components of the graded abelian group.
-They are both Hopf-comonadic, and by Theorem \ref{thm:createKan} create duals and cohoms.
-An abelian group $A$ has a dual if and only if it is finitely generated and projective \cite{Street2007}.
+The middle column is a coproduct of left fusion operators $\mathrm{v}_{M,N}^\mathrm{l}$ for $\mathscr{G}$ and so is invertible.
+The left column can be rewritten as a sum of composites of the form $\mathrm{v}_{\CB,N}^\mathrm{l} (\mathrm{v}_{M,\CB}^\mathrm{l}\otimes 1_{N^B_C})$ and so is invertible.
+So $\mathrm{v}_{N,M}^\mathrm{r}$ is invertible. \end{proof} \begin{remark} That ${\mathscr{G}}$ is left Hopf while $\widetilde{\mathscr{G}}$ is right Hopf in Theorem~\ref{thm:comonadicModU} is expected since our notational conventions lead to a morphism reversing inclusion $\CI : \CW^{\mathrm{op}} \to \CW \text{-}\mathrm{Mod}$; see Section 7.6 of \cite{Kelly2002}. \end{remark} \begin{example} In the diagram \eqref{diag:adjs} functors $U$ and $\Sigma$ forget differential and take a sum of all components of the graded abelian group.
+They are both part of Hopf-comonadic adjunctions, and by Theorem \ref{thm:createKan} create duals and cohoms.
+An abelian group $A$ has a dual if and only if it is finitely generated and projective (\cite{Street2007} has a proof).
 As a consequence of $\Sigma$ being Hopf-comonadic, a graded abelian group $A$ has a dual if and only if it has finitely many non-zero components each of which is finitely generated and projective.
-As a consequence of $U$ being Hopf-comonadic, a chain complex $A$ has a dual if and only if its underlying graded abelian group does. \end{example}
+As a consequence of $U$ being Hopf-comonadic, a chain complex $A$ has a dual if and only if its underlying graded abelian group does. \end{example} \begin{example} Since the $U$ of diagram~\eqref{diag:adjs} is a left adjoint it preserves colimits, so by Theorem \ref{thm:comonadicModU} the change of base functor $\widetilde{\CU}$ creates Cauchy modules. \end{example}

-\begin{example} Since $U$ is a left adjoint it preserves colimits, so by the Theorem \ref{thm:comonadicModU} the change of base functor $\widetilde{U}$ creates Cauchy modules. \end{example}
+\begin{example} As in Remark~\ref{CEgood}, suppose we have a cocomplete category $\CE$ with each slice category $\CE/E$ cartesian closed and we have a comonad $G$ on $\CE$ which preserves pullbacks.
+If furthermore $G$ preserves colimits then $\CR$ preserves local colimits as required by Theorem~\ref{thm:HopfnessModU} with $\CV = \mathrm{Spn}(\CE)$.